Athletico stops at Estudiantes and leaves open decision in Libertadores; analysis | athletico-pr

 - Follow GE/PR on Facebook

 O athletic return to the field against Atlético-MG on Sunday, at 7 pm, at Mineirão, for the 21st round of the Brasileirão.
-Hurricane is fourth with 34 points.
+Hurricane is in fourth place, with 34 points.